Last updated: 2026-04-20

 Remedy

-The electric drive motor software will be updated over-the-air (OTA) or by a dealer, free of charge.
-Owner notification letters are expected to be mailed August 5, 2025.
+Dealers will update the high voltage battery ECU software, free of charge.
+Owner notification letters are expected to be mailed February 10, 2023.
 Owners may contact BMW customer service at 1-800-525-7417.

 Consequence